apereo/cas/docs/cas-server-documentation/installation/Configuring-RiskBased-Authentication.md

 ### Browser User Agent

-This calculator looks into past authentication events that match the client `user-agent` string.
+This calculator looks into past authentication events that match the client's `user-agent` string.
 It is applicable if you wish to consider authentication requests from unknown browsers suspicious for the user.
 The story here is:

 > Find all past authentication events that match the current client browser and calculate an averaged score.

 ### Geolocation

+This calculator looks into past authentication events that contain geolocation data, and compares those with the current geolocation.
+If current geolocation data is unavailable, it will attempt to geocode the location based on the current client ip address.
+This feature mostly depends on whether or not geodata is made available to CAS via the client browser.
+The story here is:

+> Find all past authentication events that match the current client location and calculate an average score.

 ### Date/Time